aylanonsense/lil-ribbons/README.md

 # lil-ribbons
-A LÖVELY little game about dodging sharp things.
+A lil game about dodging scisso-- ouch!